Fluxitude/guidant/.roo/rules/architecture.md

   - **[`config-manager.js`](mdc:scripts/modules/config-manager.js): Configuration Management**
     - **Purpose**: Loads, validates, and provides access to configuration.
     - **Responsibilities** (See also: [`utilities.md`](mdc:.roo/rules/utilities.md)):
-      - Reads and merges `.taskmasterconfig` with defaults.
+      - Reads and merges `.guidantconfig` with defaults.
       - Provides getters (e.g., `getMainProvider`, `getLogLevel`, `getDefaultSubtasks`) for accessing settings.
       - **Tag Configuration**: Manages `global.defaultTag` and `tags` section for tag system settings.
       - **Note**: Does **not** store or directly handle API keys (keys are in `.env` or MCP `session.env`).